HeadEvolver: Text to Head Avatars via Expressive and Attribute-Preserving Mesh Deformation: Experiments

 \subsection{Qualitative Evaluation}

-Our evaluation compares two explicit mesh manipulation methods from TADA and TextDeformer, and one implicit method from Fantasia3D as baselines.
-We utilized FLAME's neutral expression as a unified input template mesh to conduct the experiments.
-We first present the visual comparison results in Figure~\ref{Fig:Qualitative Comparison.}.
-TADA and Fantasia3D demonstrate their capabilities of detail-preserving geometry with 3D head priors.
-However, their results still suffer from geometrical artifacts such as noisy vertices around eye regions, although this is less noticeable in a textured rendering.
-Our method mitigates this issue with the spatial alignments guided by landmarks and opacity regularization terms.
-Compared to TextDeformer, our approach exhibits similar mesh quality and amplifies facial characteristics following text specifications through weighted Jacobians.
+Our evaluation compares two explicit mesh manipulation methods (i.e., TADA~\cite{TADA:3DV:2024} and TextDeformer~\cite{SIGGRAPH:TextDeformer:2023}), and two implicit methods (i.e., Fantasia3D~\cite{Fantasia3D:ICCV:2023} and HumanNorm~\cite{HumanNorm:CVPR:2024}) as baselines.
+While our framework focuses on high-quality mesh topologies, we also compare rendering appearance with recent non-mesh-dependent methods~\cite{HeadArtist:Arxiv:2023, HeadSculpt:NIPS:2023, headstudio:arxiv:2024} in supplemental material (Figure~\ref{fig:comp_implicit}).
+We utilized FLAME~\cite{FLAME:TOG:2017} as a unified input template mesh to conduct the experiments.
+We present the visual comparison results in Figures~\ref{Fig:Qualitative Comparison Appearance} and~\ref{Fig:Qualitative Comparison Geometry}.
+TADA and Fantasia3D show detail-preserving geometry with 3D head priors but still undergo geometric artifacts in dense areas like eye regions, which are less noticeable in textured rendering.
+HumanNorm underperforms in humanoid cases, e.g., ``Terracotta Army'' and ``Monkey.''
+Compared to TextDeformer, our approach exhibits similar mesh quality and amplifies facial characteristics following text specifications.

-In summary, HeadEvolver generates human head meshes that are expressive and inherit facial attributes.
-The texture generation aligns with the geometry to create 3D assets suitable for graphics applications.
-As depicted in Figure~\ref{Fig:Local Geometry Editing.} and Figure~\ref{Fig:Local Texture Editing.}, with text guidance, generated models from our method could be effectively manipulated to change appearance.
-Figure~\ref{fig:teaser}(g) also illustrates the potential for seamless utilization of these avatars in 3D software by artists, as they exhibit distinct facial features and fewer artifacts.
+In summary, our framework generates expressive head meshes that inherit facial attributes.
+The texture generation maintains decent geometry consistency, facilitating usage in graphics applications (Figures~\ref{fig:teaser}(c) and~\ref{Fig:Qualitative Comparison Appearance}).